 Because our tutorial leverages the Building Your First Network (BYFN) sample, it has certain limitations (it does not use Fabric CA, for example).
 Therefore we have included a section at the end of the tutorial that will show how to upgrade your CA, Kafka clusters, CouchDB, Zookeeper, vendored chaincode shims, and Node SDK clients.

-If you want to learn more about capability requirements, click here.
+If you want to learn more about capability requirements, check out the Capability Requirements documentation.